 Best Practices in……Master Data?

 Here you can see that now SAP is classifying best practices as a toolset made up of instructions, pre-configuration, sample master data.
 But let us back up a few steps here.
 What do best practices have to do with the master data?
 Best practices are supposed to be business process functionality that is baked into the system.
-Master data should be kept up to date, and validated with the business; however, this is not something you can bake into the application unless you mean making the software transparent and easy to use.
-Still, in that case, you are enabling a best practice; you are not modelling a best practice yourself.
+Master data should be kept up to date and validated with the business; however, this is not something you can bake into the application unless you mean making the software transparent and easy to use.
+Still, in that case, you are enabling a best practice; you are not modeling a best practice yourself.

 Overall, this seems more like a jumpstart toolkit.
 The paragraph goes on to say that there is a NetWeaver component to best practices.

 However, how can this be?
 NetWeaver is essentially the SAP (PI, ABAP, Basis) infrastructure components, so what do these have to do with business process functionality best practices?
 If by best practice SAP means ease of use or sustainable infrastructure tools, then SAP products are based upon worst practices.
 Because of all the infrastructure I have worked with, it takes SAP the longest to do the essential things.
 Also, one questions how serious SAP is about their NetWeaver best practices are because all of their links to supporting content on this page are broken.